 No two organizations are the same and the metrics that make sense for your business might not make sense for others.
-In terms of specific VoC metrics, focus on those associated with how VoC data affect operational performance and those that measure how well the program is performing (i.e., survey response rate).
+In terms of specific VoC metrics, focus on those associated with how VoC data affect operational performance within the contact center and those that measure how well the program is performing (i.e., survey response rate and first call resolution).